Rebuilding 327 Heads

 ____________________________________________

 The knurling process is done by passing a tool down the guide, which rolls a spiral of material into the spaces of the tool.
-The guide is then refinished with a reamer to proper size for the valve stem to be used.
+When the tool is run through an old guide, it displaces the metal and makes the diameter of the hole smaller.

 Oil Control